Exact predicates, exact constructions and combinatorics for mesh CSG: Introduction and previous work

 \subsection{Overview of this article}

-The approach presented in this article shares some similarities with the works mentioned above, in particular \citep{10.1145/3414685.3417818,10.1145/3550454.3555460}, with the following differences: \begin{enumerate} \item exact constructions are used instead of Predicate Construction Kit or indirect predicates; \item the algorithm computes a constrained \emph{Delaunay} triangulation (CDT), which ensures the uniquenes of the obtained triangulation.
+The approach presented in this article shares some similarities with the works mentioned above, in particular \citep{10.1145/3414685.3417818,10.1145/3550454.3555460,10.1145/2897824.2925901}, with the following differences: \begin{enumerate} \item unlike in \cite{10.1145/3414685.3417818,10.1145/3550454.3555460} exact constructions are used instead of Predicate Construction Kit or indirect predicates.
+Note that exact constructions (from CGAL) are also used in \cite{10.1145/2897824.2925901}.
+We further investigate the geometric kernel with two new numbers representations and the associated predicates, for significant gains (up to 6x) in degenerate configurations, as compared to the previous works mentioned above; \item the algorithm computes a constrained \emph{Delaunay} triangulation (CDT), which ensures the uniquenes of the obtained triangulation.
+This comes as a higher computational cost, related to the \verb|in_circle()| predicate, as compared to \cite{10.1145/3414685.3417818} that computes a (non-Delaunay) constrained triangulation.
 The uniqueness of the triangulation is useful to make sure that the same triangles will be generated in configurations with co-planar overlapping facets.
 Then duplicated triangles can be easily eliminated, whereas previous works need to use an auxilliary data structure to identify overlapping zones.
-Note that CDT uses the \verb|in_circle| predicates, that depends on 4 points.
+Note that the \verb|in_circle| predicates depends on 4 points, that can have different expressions (they can be input data points, or intersections of different types).
 Using Predicate Construction Kit or indirect predicates would generate a large number of instances of the \verb|in_circle| predicates (depending on whether the points are initial vertices or intersections).
 Here this ``combinatorial explosion'' is avoided thanks to the exact constructions.
-In a certain sense, the complexity is pushed towards the kernel; \item the algorithm computes the 3D partition of space into volumes, represented in a data structure called the Weiler model \citep{DBLP:journals/cga/Weiler85}.
+In a certain sense, the complexity is pushed towards the kernel.
+Another benefit of this efficient CDT algorithm is the ability of efficiently re-triangulating zones made of co-planar triangles.
+This is expecially important when chaining boolean operations, as in the evaluation of CSG trees, to avoid generating a huge number of triangles; \item the algorithm computes a 3D partition of space into volumes, that is, a 3D mesh arrangement, represented in a data structure called the Weiler model \citep{DBLP:journals/cga/Weiler85}.
 I shall explain later how this data structure can be efficiently constructed, and how most of the calls to the predicates can be avoided by exploiting the combinatorics.
 Then I shall use this data structure to implement boolean operations and CSG primitives, still exploiting the combinatorics as much as possible.
-To my knowledge, this is the first algorithm that \emph{exactly} computes the Weiler model. \end{enumerate}
+This is very similar to the 3D mesh arrangement construction in \cite{10.1145/2897824.2925901}.
+The difference is that I describe it using the notion of combinatorial map \cite{DBLP:journals/ijcga/Lienhardt94}, that yields a compact form of the combinatorial operations such as the classification. \end{enumerate}